 Expense Reimbursement Form.
 Expense reimbursement for participation in the super regionals and at the finals site will be filed through an online system.
-The Travel Expense System can be found online at web1.ncaa.org/TES/exec/ login?js=true.
+The Travel Expense System can be found online at Travel.ncaa.org.
 All competing institutions must request reimbursement through the online system in order to receive the appropriate reimbursement.